grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 Employ automated tools to assist the user in selecting strong password authenticators; and

-Enforce the following composition and complexity rules: {{ insert: param, ia-05.01_odp.02 }}.
+Enforce the following composition and complexity rules: authenticator composition and complexity rules are defined;.

 Password-based authentication applies to passwords regardless of whether they are used in single-factor or multi-factor authentication.
 Long passwords or passphrases are preferable over shorter passwords.
 Enforced composition rules provide marginal security benefits while decreasing usability.
 However, organizations may choose to establish certain rules for password generation (e.g., minimum character length for long passwords) under certain circumstances and can enforce this requirement in IA-5(1)(h).
 Account recovery can occur, for example, in situations when a password is forgotten.
 Cryptographically protected passwords include salted one-way cryptographic hashes of passwords.
 The list of commonly used, compromised, or expected passwords includes passwords obtained from previous breach corpuses, dictionary words, and repetitive or sequential characters.
 The list includes context-specific words, such as the name of the service, username, and derivatives thereof.

-for password-based authentication, a list of commonly used, expected, or compromised passwords is maintained and updated {{ insert: param, ia-05.01_odp.01 }} and when organizational passwords are suspected to have been compromised directly or indirectly;
+for password-based authentication, a list of commonly used, expected, or compromised passwords is maintained and updated the frequency at which to update the list of commonly used, expected, or compromised passwords is defined; and when organizational passwords are suspected to have been compromised directly or indirectly;

 for password-based authentication when passwords are created or updated by users, the passwords are verified not to be found on the list of commonly used, expected, or compromised passwords in IA-05(01)(a);